safwan188/whatsapp-clone-Andorid/README.md

-# apiinal
-api project
-run the server beore android
+#android
+open server file and run it according to the reamd.me in it run the andorid